openSUSE/news-o-o/_posts/2013-03-13-opensuse-12-3-free-open-and-awesome.markdown

-<blockquote>â€žWe're very proud of openSUSE 12.3 asÂ  a stable and current operating system, also we are looking forward to the openSUSE Conference in Greece this summer, where we can celebrate its release and continue working towards the future of Free Software.â€</blockquote>
+<blockquote>„We're very proud of openSUSE 12.3 as  a stable and current operating system, also we are looking forward to the openSUSE Conference in Greece this summer, where we can celebrate its release and continue working towards the future of Free Software.”</blockquote>

-_â€“ said openSUSE Board member Richard Brown_.
+_– said openSUSE Board member Richard Brown_.

 <!-- more -->